karlgrieshop/RNA-Seq_Tutorial/README.md

 - **Execution**: DESeq2 in R, using the data in `ReadCounts/` prepared using the `Pipeline/` scripts.
 - **Output**: Results of differential gene expression analysis.
 - **Notes**: You will run DESeq2 locally in R Studio, so you will need to copy the .tsv files somewhere locally and import them into R.

+### 7. `Plotting/`
+- **Script**: `DE_Plotting_data.R`, `DE_SBGEdist_Fig2.S8.S9.R`, `Mishra_et.al_SBGE.R`
+- **Data**: `DifferentialGeneExpression.whole.bodies.tsv`
+- **Purpose**: *NOT* a core component of the tutorial.
+Starting material for Group Project idea.
+Incomplete code and data for visualising results.
+- **Execution**:  data wrangling and ggplot in R, using outputs from DESeq2 results table.
+- **Output**: Results figures.

+---

+## Group Project ideas

+Take this further in some way or ways (remember: chief marking criteria for group project is the reproducibility):
+- **Pipeline work:** Convert the FastQProcessing/Pipeline to a [Nextflow pipeline](https://www.nextflow.io/rna-seq-pipeline.html) or a [Snakemake pipeline](https://snakemake.github.io/snakemake-workflow-catalog/docs/workflows/snakemake-workflows/rna-seq-star-deseq2.html).
+  - Take it further, compare outputs (e.g. are read-count TSV files correlated to those of FastQProcessing/Pipeline?).
+  - Take it further, compare analysis (e.g. do different pipelines result in different expression results?).
+- **Outliers:** Remove outlier sample.
+Look at PCA among samples in R. Do any samples stand out?
+If so, try to exclude that/those sample(s) from the analysis and re-run.
+Compare results.
+Did they change?
+- **Data Visualisation:** `Plotting/` contains incomplete starting material to get you started with some data visualisation ideas for how to represent the results.
+See plots from Grieshop *et al*.
+2025 for inspiration, or to see what they haven't done.
+- **Statistical:** Analyse the chromosomal distribution of differentially expressed genes.
+Are there more on X, 2 or 3 than expected by chance?
+Does this make sense?
+Recall the focal manipulated chromsome of the experiment was Chromosome 2.

+---

 ## Contact & Questions
 For questions about this tutorial, contact: